-$$Q_j^h = \infty \ \forall h, j.$$
+$$Q_j^h = \infty \quad \forall h, j.$$

 Notice that the first two penalties are completely anonymous, since they are the same whatever the name of the defaulter, and whatever his circumstances.
 The last penalty type is infinite when agents have the resources to pay, and 0 otherwise.
 They do not depend on the name of the defaulter, but they do depend on his circumstances; they require more information to carry out.
 The information required is identical to the sort of information an insurance company must obtain to verify that an accident has occurred.
-Indeed in our sequel paper we shall use these penalties precisely in order to render insurance a special case of default.
+Indeed in example A2 and in Section 11 we shall use these penalties precisely in order to render insurance a special case of default.

-It is very important to observe that all these examples satisfy the assumptions of Theorem $2.^{14}$ Here we can be sure a refined equilibrium exists.
+Observe that all these examples satisfy the assumptions of Theorem 2.
+Hence we can be sure a refined equilibrium exists.
 In our calculations we shall often be able to show that there is a unique equilibrium satisfying the "on the verge" condition.
-Since refined equilibria must also be on the verge, we can conclude that the "on the verge" equilibrium must be a refined equilibrium, sparing us the tedious computations of the $\varepsilon$ -trembles.
+Since refined equilibria must also satisfy that condition, we can conclude that the "on the verge" equilibrium must be the refined equilibrium, sparing us the tedious computations of the $\varepsilon$ -trembles.